wlfcss/ProjectKestrel-zh/README.md

 * **NEW!** Complete overhaul of the folder visualizer, now using a web-based framework that is extremely fast and responsive.
 * **NEW!** No more command lines needed!
 Kestrel's analyzer has a new GUI that shows you the analysis progress.
 * **NEW!** Rudimentary support for non-bird images.
 Use Kestrel to analyze other wildlife species!
 Note: this feature is in beta, and wildlife categories will not be accurate.
+* **NEW!** Bird Family Classification.
+Kestrel may understand that your bird is of one specific family (ex. a Sparrow), but unsure which exact species it is (Fox Sparrow or Song Sparrow).
+Kestrel now supports family classification, so you can search by "Sparrow sp." for these situations.

 ## Gallery